Exercise 5B - Kmeans and Random Forest

 1. Load in the dataset Obt_Perio_ML.Rdata and inspect it.

 You can look at what the individual variables contain here.
-The curated dataset contains five variables which may be regarded as outcomes, these are:
+The curated dataset contains six variables which may be regarded as outcomes, these are:

 • GA.at.outcome: Gestational age at end of pregnancy (days)